LifelongTundra/GhostCalc/README.md

 If you have downloaded the .jar and nothing opens when opening the file, try downloading the most recent Java JDK from https://www.oracle.com/java/technologies/javase-jdk15-downloads.html (10/6/2020) and then try opening again.

 Please leave suggestions or issues on this page or you can shoot me a DM on Discord @Tundra#7777

+(Update 10/8/20) Version 3.0 is currently on its way with the addition of a ghost description tab once you have narrowed it down to at least three ghost.
+This tab will let you know the description of the ghost and all of its needed eveidence.
+I will update the Java executable when a stable finish version is produced, however, the new source code is up to look at.
+I added in some better logic for keeping track of possible and impossible ghost which also allows for very easy additions of new ghosts when the game adds new ones in.